-The structural break problem has been mainly addressed in the macroeconomics literature (e.g. Castle, Doornik, & Hendry, 2008; Clements & Hendry, 1999; Cooper & Nelson, 1975; Hendry, 1995; Muellbauer, 1994; Pesaran & Timmermann, 2007; Pesaran & Pick, 2011; Stock & Watson, 1996).
-These studies focus on the financial interest rate and the stock market return and their parameters may change due to exogenous factors including a shift in market sentiments, new regulations, and the change of debt management etc. (e.g., Ang & Bekaert, 2002; Perez-Quiros & Timmermann, 2000; Pesaran & Timmermann, 2002).

 4. Dealing with structural breaks

 The bias due to the structural break may be mitigated by specifying non-zero values for the model’s errors in the forecasting period, which is referred as intercept correction (IC).
 (Clark & McCracken, 2007; Clements & Hendry, 1994; Clements & Hendry, 1999).
 For example, if we believe the model is subject to structural break and forecasts are biased, we may estimate the bias as the average value of the most recent residuals, e.g., BiasIC= ωWeT-ω=ωW[β2-βTm'xT-ω+uT-ω], where W is the number of residuals being used to estimate the forecast bias.
 When W=1, the estimate reduces to eT-1, which is the residual at the forecast origin (e.g., Chevillon, 2016).
 The estimated bias are added back to the out-of-sample forecasts, which may potentially improve the forecasting accuracy but at a cost of inflated forecasting error variance (Clements & Hendry, 1999).
-In a retailer context, product sales at SKU level usually exhibit large variations, unexpected outliers, and missing values, which makes estimating the forecast bias difficult task.
+In a retailer context, product sales at SKU level often exhibit large variations, unexpected outliers, and missing values, which makes estimating the forecast bias a difficult task.

 An alternative method is to combine the forecasts which are generated by the same model but with different estimation windows while expecting a trade-off between reduced forecast bias and potentially increased forecast error variance ((Pesaran & Timmermann, 2005).
 (Pesaran & Pick, 2011).
 For example, if we know there exists a structural break and it occurs at T1, we may estimate the model exclusively with the post-break data T1:T and generate unbiased forecasts.
-However, as we do not know the location of the break, we may estimate the model with the data which are close to the forecast origin as much as possible (i.e., we keep m as large as possible) given that there are enough observations to estimate the model.
+However, as we do not know the location of the break, we may estimate the model only using the data which are closest to the forecast origin in conformity with maintaining the degrees of freedom (i.e., we keep m as large as possible) so that that there are enough observations to estimate the model.
 If m by chance becomes larger than T1, the model will be estimated with post-break data only and it will generate unbiased forecasts.
 However, this does not necessarily lead to improved forecasting accuracy because the forecasting error variance would increase due to smaller estimation window (i.e., we are using fewer observations to estimate the model).
 The Mean Squared Error (MSE) at week T+h can be represented as MSET+h, mXT+h=EeT+h2mXT+h=σ22(1+Bm+Em), where Bm=μ'Qm,T1Qm,T-1xT+hxT+h'Qm,T-1Qm,T1μ, and can be interpreted as the squared forecast bias; Em=xT+h'Qm,T-1xT+h+ψxT+h'Qm,T-1Qm,T1Qm,T-1xT+h, and can be interpreted as the efficiency term (σ22Em is the forecasting error variance), μ=(β2-β1)/σ2, Qm,T=Xm,T'Xm,T, and ψ=(σ12-σ22)/σ22.
 Pesaran and Timmermann (2005) show analytically that the change of the MSE for week T+h when we estimate the model with data [m+1,T] compared to with the data [m,T]) can be represented as:

 Δm+1,m=MSET+h, m+1XT-MSET+h, mXT